Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: The two-dimensional multilayer quasi-geostrophic model

 \subsection{Stochastic case}

-The stochastic version of the two-layer QG equations is given by system~\eqref{eq:SLTpv}.
-The terms in $\zeta^k_1$ and $\zeta^k_2$ the only differences from the deterministic QG model, all other equations remain the same as in the deterministic case.
-However, the CABARET scheme in the stochastic case differs from the deterministic version and therefore its use can only be justified if it is consistent with the stochastic QG model.
-In other words, the CABARET scheme should be in Stratonovich form.
+The stochastic version of the two-layer QG equations is given by the following system of equations~\cite{holm2015variational}:

+The stochastic terms marked in red color are the only difference from the deterministic QG model~\eqref{eq:pv}.
+All other equations remain the same as in the deterministic case.
+As explained in the Introduction, the noise is Gaussian, white in time, with zero mean and its velocity-velocity correlation function may be written in terms of its eigenvectors $\xi^k=\hat{z}\times\nabla\zeta^k$.
+This provides an interpretation of the $\xi^k$.